jeremytammik/the_building_coder_samples/README.md

 It is an external application that reads a list of external commands from a text file and creates a ribbon menu to launch them all.

-[BcSamples.txt](BcSamples.txt) lists all The Building Coder sample commands in the required format and can be sued as an [RvtSamples include file](http://thebuildingcoder.typepad.com/blog/2008/11/loading-the-building-coder-samples.html).
+[BcSamples.txt](BcSamples.txt) lists all The Building Coder sample commands in the required format to be used as an [RvtSamples include file](http://thebuildingcoder.typepad.com/blog/2008/11/loading-the-building-coder-samples.html).